 with training!
 Whether you (or your client) prefer weight training or cardio, elevating heart rate improves fitness, burns calories and makes you feel great!
 Hitting at least 20-minutes of cardio a day will not only keep your mood sky-high, but will also help you burn calories and get your fitness levels up, pronto.

 You don’t need your running shoes to peak your heart rate – HIIT (High Intensity Interval Training) combines cardio and body weight training in as little as 30 minutes!
-If you’re a PT, recommending low impact, high intensity workouts can help your clients see results quickly.
+If you’re a personal trainer, recommending low impact, high intensity workouts can help your clients see results quickly.
 Bonus if you offer these classes yourself!
 If not, it’s worth looking into CPDs that help boost your skills

 Don’t compare yourself to others.